isaiahhewitt/capstone.github.io/README.md

 ## What is gentrification?

-<p>Different areas of the country have different costs of living.
-The average person in a rural Idaho county likely makes significantly less money than the average person living in the Silicon Valley.</p>
+Different areas of the country have different costs of living.
+The average person in a rural Idaho county likely makes significantly less money than the average person living in the Silicon Valley.